rlf037/Basic-Neural-Network/README.md

-# Basic-Neural-Network
+# Basic Neural Network

-A python OO (Object-orientated) implementation of a simple FF (Feed-forward) / MLP (Multi-layer Perceptron) NN (Neural Network).
+A simple Neural Network written in Python.

+NeuralNetwork.py contains the class for the Neural Network.

+##Usage